 Screenshot Capture – Yes

-As a manager would you want such detailed levels of visibility into your employees’ personal space?
+As a manager, is it necessary to have this level of visibility into your employees’ work?
 That’s a decision you need to make.

 Productive/unproductive Website Categorization – Yes